Prices, plus shipping

 Upgrades.
 Many upgrades are planned for the near future, including compatibility with more radios and speed dependant volume control.
 These software updates will be supplied free of charge for owners to update the interface.

 Design.
 The design is based around an Arduino Nano deliberately to allow end users to update the software as required.
 It also means that anyone software literate can modify the software as desired.
+I provide a simple upgrade method for users on this website, no IT experience required.
+If you can use the internet to view this page, you can do the upgrade!

 A little background information...